pzhaonet/rmarkdown/content/about/_index.md

 This site is a gallery for R Markdown templates/themes.
 Currently, 131 [templates/themes](../../portfolio) are collected, including 22 [packages](../../categories) classified in 12 [groups](../../tags).

 [R Markdown](https://rmarkdown.rstudio.com/) is a fantastic toolbox in the [R](https://cran.r-project.org/) community.
-With R Markdown, you can produce a variety of reproducible documents for communication, including reports, scientific manuscripts, journal articles, theses, books, posters, slides, websites, etc., even you do not know how to use R itself.
+With R Markdown, you can produce a variety of reproducible documents for communication, including reports, scientific manuscripts, journal articles, theses, books, posters, slides, websites, etc., even if you do not know how to use R itself.
 They are platform-independent.
 This ecosystem is still growing fast.
-R Markdown is a demonstration that shows how much amazing work [R](https://cran.r-project.org/) can do besides data processing and visualization.
+R Markdown is a demonstration that shows how much amazing work R can do besides data processing and visualization.

 The R Markdown world is huge.
 After years of using R Markdown, I collected many nice packages, templates, and themes.
 I found it, however, painful to search a suitable template/theme before I started writing something.
 Sometimes it was like searching the ocean for a needle.
 I knew it was somewhere, but I had no idea where it was.

 The other day @[Cloud2016](https://d.cosx.org/u/Cloud2016) shared [another nice beamer template](https://d.cosx.org/d/421591).
-I raised the question again, "how do you guys organize your collection of templates?".
+I raised the question again, "how do you guys organize your collection of templates?"
 Later an idea came into my mind: why not build a website?

 That is basically why you see this site.

 On this site you can view the R Markdown templates by groups, see the live demos, and share your new discoveries.
+This is still far from a complete collection of R Markdown, thus your recommendations would be appreciated.

+Note that the R blogdown package is not displayed on this website, as the [Hugo theme gallery](https://themes.gohugo.io/) is already available.

 ## Navigation